apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-code.md

 #### Inputs
 The Wikipedia application consumes events from three channels.
 Let's declare each of those channels as an input streams via the [StreamGraph](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/StreamGraph.html) in the [init](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/application/StreamApplication.html#init-org.apache.samza.operators.StreamGraph-org.apache.samza.config.Config-) method.
 {% highlight java %}
-MessageStream<WikipediaFeedEvent> wikipediaEvents = streamGraph.getInputStream("en-wikipedia", (k, v) -> (WikipediaFeedEvent) v);
+MessageStream<WikipediaFeedEvent> wikipediaEvents = streamGraph.getInputStream("en-wikipedia", new NoOpSerde<>());
-MessageStream<WikipediaFeedEvent> wiktionaryEvents = streamGraph.getInputStream("en-wiktionary", (k, v) -> (WikipediaFeedEvent) v);
+MessageStream<WikipediaFeedEvent> wiktionaryEvents = streamGraph.getInputStream("en-wiktionary", new NoOpSerde<>());
-MessageStream<WikipediaFeedEvent> wikiNewsEvents = streamGraph.getInputStream("en-wikinews", (k, v) -> (WikipediaFeedEvent) v);
+MessageStream<WikipediaFeedEvent> wikiNewsEvents = streamGraph.getInputStream("en-wikinews", new NoOpSerde<>());
 {% endhighlight %}

-The first argument to the [getInputStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/StreamGraph.html#getInputStream-java.lang.String-java.util.function.BiFunction-) method is the stream ID.
+The first argument to the [getInputStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/StreamGraph.html#getInputStream-java.lang.String-org.apache.samza.serializers.Serde-) method is the stream ID.
 Each ID must match the corresponding stream IDs we configured earlier.

-The second argument is the *message builder*.
-It converts the input key and message to the appropriate type.
-In this case, we don't have a key and want to sent the events as-is, so we have a very simple builder that just forwards the input value.
+The second argument is the `Serde` used to deserialize the message.
+We've set this to a `NoOpSerde` since our `wikipedia` system already returns `WikipediaFeedEvent`s and there is no need for further deserialization.

 Note the streams are all MessageStreams of type WikipediaFeedEvent.
 [MessageStream](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html) is the in-memory representation of a stream in Samza.
 It uses generics to ensure type safety across the streams and operations.
-We knew the WikipediaFeedEvent type by inspecting the WikipediaConsumer above and we made it explicit with the cast on the output of the MessageBuilder.
-If our inputs used a serde, we would know the type based on which serde is configured for the input streams.

 #### Merge
 We'd like to use the same processing logic for all three input streams, so we will use the [mergeAll](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html#mergeAll-java.util.Collection-) operator to merge them together.
 Note: this is not the same as a [join](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/MessageStream.html#join-org.apache.samza.operators.MessageStream-org.apache.samza.operators.functions.JoinFunction-java.time.Duration-) because we are not associating events by key.
 We are simply combining three streams into one, like a union.